virgo-project/virgo/ROLES.md

 Virgo is a community-run project and needs your skills to get started!
 Here are a list of available volunteer roles.
 These roles are currently uncompensated, but this will change as we build out our strategy and roadmap.

+If you're interested in being a part of Virgo, please [join us on Discord](https://discord.gg/Y7E5hwj).
+And tell us about yourself!

 ## Community

 ### Community Manager